dapr/dotnet-sdk/samples/Client/DaprClient/Readme.md

 dapr publish -t deposit -p '{"id": "17", "deposit": 15 }'
  ```

-The method *PublishDepositeEventToRoutingSampleAsync* demonstrates how to publish an event to the dapr runtime, which triggers the REST operation 'deposit'.
+The method *PublishDepositeEventToRoutingSampleAsync* demonstrates how to publish an event to the dapr runtime, which triggers the operation 'deposit'.
  ```c#
             await client.PublishEventAsync("deposit", new  { id = "17", amount = (decimal)10, });
  ```